formkiq/formkiq-core/README.md

 #### IAM

-While the FormKiQ Stacks Console requires users to login, the Document Stack API can also use IAM for authorization.
+While the FormKiQ Console requires users to login, the FormKiQ API can also use IAM for authorization.
 This enables functionality like OAuth within a safe framework.

 MORE DETAILS TO COME...